Shaddadi/veritex/README.md

    bash reproduce_results2.sh
    ```

 3. Export results from docker to host.
 If there is a 'permission' error, update the docker first.
-Here are also some potenial [solutions](https://github.com/docker/for-linux/issues/564)
+Here are also some potential [solutions](https://github.com/docker/for-linux/issues/564)
    ```bash
    sudo docker cp cav_veritex:/veritex/cav22_artifact/results/. <PATH_TO_YOUR_HOST>
    ```